Get comprehensive training in the care of companion animals with the Certificate III in Companion Animal Services.

 Before being accepted into the course applicants must:

-- Have at least basic level of digital literacy to undertake the online component of the course
+- Have a basic level of digital literacy to undertake the online component of the course.

-- Have access to computer with reliable internet including YouTube
+- Have access to a computer with reliable internet.

 Course Study Units